Theming¶

 apps that haven't registered the provider see no extra markup.

-If you've replaced the skeleton wholesale in your project, mirror the same include order:
+If you've replaced the skeleton wholesale in your project, mirror the same include order — the no-flash setter goes before the stylesheet, the per-tenant overrides go after it:

 <link rel="stylesheet" href="{{ url_for('css', path='bundle.css').path }}" />